 A collaboration of the Saline County Health Department, Salina Regional Health Center, and Salina Family Health Care Center is still working to give vaccines at various locations around Saline County.
 The JC Penney location is now CLOSED.
 Thank you to everyone who used that location to get vaccinated – it was hugely successful!

-- Locally, vaccinations are occurring at the old JC Penney location at the Central Mall through a collaboration of the Saline County Health Department, Salina Regional Health Center, and Salina Family Health Care Center.
-Vaccinations are by appointment only.
-Local pharmacies also have a supply of vaccine available and have their own scheduling websites and/or phone numbers.
+Local pharmacies and medical clinics, including Salina Family Healthcare Center, have vaccine available and have their own scheduling websites and/or phone numbers.
 Click here to see all vaccine providers in your area.

-- We are encouraging the limitation of visitors to patient and essential caregivers only.
+We are encouraging the limitation of visitors to patient and essential caregivers only.

 Expanding our telephone and telemedicine services to allow for care to be done without a face-to-face visit.
 Talk to our staff about setting up a visit with a medical or behavioral health provider via the phone or on our new telemedicine platform!
 All you need is a smartphone or a webcam-enabled computer.

-- Screening all employees and patients entering our building for symptoms consistent with COVID-19
+Screening all employees and patients entering our building for symptoms consistent with COVID-19

 Creating an isolated care area with a separate entrance for those patients with symptoms consistent with COVID-19.
 This helps us take good care of ALL of our patients, those with possible COVID-19 and those without it.